wendall911/BetterDays/README.md

 features that needed added.
 I've revived Better days to update for not only 1.19 and 1.20, but also bring all the features to <u>both</u> **NeoForge and Fabric**.

-1.19+ is a fork of Hourglass mod, with new features and some functionality removed.
+1.19+ is a fork of the Hourglass mod, with new features and some functionality removed.

 ### Differences from Hourglass Mod
  * Commands removed.